No Chance Of Democrats Pulling Off A 2020 Election Win ‘Legitimately’ According To Trump

 — Kyle Griffin (@kylegriffin1) February 9, 2019

-As he emphasized in the State of the Union Address just last week, the President is more than comfortable and confident with the state the economy is in currently.
-He encouraged Americans to ignore the discouraging sentiments shared by democratic politicians and left wing news sources.”We have a great economy DESPITE the Obama Administration and all of its job killing Regulations and Roadblocks,” he wrote.
+As he emphasized in the State of the Union Address just last week, the president is more than comfortable and confident with the state the economy is in currently.
+He encouraged Americans to ignore the discouraging sentiments shared by Democrat politicians and left wing news sources.”We have a great economy DESPITE the Obama Administration and all of its job killing Regulations and Roadblocks,” he wrote.

 Ned Price, a former National Security Council spokesperson, accused President Trump of launching an early bid for the 2020 presidential election in order to prematurely set the stage to be able to say that the 2020 election was wrongfully stolen if it doesn’t go the way he wants.
-This way he can place a seed of doubt in the minds of voters about democratic candidates and their credibility.
+This way he can place a seed of doubt in the minds of voters about Democrat candidates and their credibility.